artun3e/Longest-Path-Problem/README.md

 Our NP-Complete Problem : Longest Path
 Input: n-node undirected graph G(V, E); nodes s and t in V; positive integer k.
 Our Question: Is there a simple path between s and t in G that contains at least k edges?

+Project aims to find a heuristic approach for the Longest Path Problem